TheScriptGuy/getCertificateChain/README.md

 This Python script retrieves the certificate chain from a website, allowing you to analyze and verify the SSL/TLS certificates of the website.
 The original source can be found [here](https://github.com/TheScriptGuy/getCertificateChain), and the overwhelming majority of credit goes to [TheScriptGuy](https://github.com/TheScriptGuy).

-This repository is a fork of that project to act as a customized plugin for the [PAN Dashboard](https://github.com/cdot65/pan-dashboard/) project, allowing users to retrieve the certificate chain of a website from within the PAN Dashboard and have it uploaded to a PAN-OS or Panorama appliance.
+This repository will operate as a custom fork of that project to act as a customized plugin for the [PAN Dashboard](https://github.com/cdot65/pan-dashboard/) project, allowing users to retrieve the certificate chain of a website from within the PAN Dashboard and have it uploaded to a PAN-OS or Panorama appliance.

 ## Table of Contents